tweag/FawltyDeps/docs/usage.md

 By default, FawltyDeps will look for Python code (`*.py` and `*.ipynb`) and dependency declarations (see list of supported files below) under the current directory.
-If you want FawltyDeps to look elsewhere, you can pass a different directory (aka `basepath`) as a positional argument:
+If you want FawltyDeps to look elsewhere, you can pass one or more directories (aka `search_paths`) as positional arguments:

 ```sh
 fawltydeps my_project/